 Three sheets of plywood.

 Along with concrete blocks and lumber, plywood is one of the main staples of residential and commercial construction.
 Plywood is made from thin wood veneers or “plies” that are then glued together, pressed and heated to form sheets.
-The wood grain of the plies are rotated 90° with each alternate layer to reduce expansion and contraction of the wood.
+The wood grain of the plies is rotated 90° with each alternate layer to reduce expansion and contraction of the wood.
 This gives plywood stability and resistance to shrinkage, breaking, warping, and cracking.
+The more plies a sheet has, the stronger and thicker the board is.

 The Plies of Plywood